Thelin90/berserkr/README.md

 In this project the work is done in batches.

+### Parquet

+Extracted and transformed files will be saved with the `parquet` format in `S3`.
+And fetched to be used in the machine learning parts of the application.

+Parquet is a part of the `spark` eco-system and therefore been chosen as the format to store files in `S3` with once they are prepared and ready.

 ### Apache Arrow

-In this project `Apache Arrow` will be used and not `Parquet`, `JSON`.
+In this project `Apache Arrow` will be utilised.

-Why?
-Well simply, when utilising let's say `Parquet`.
-Which is a great dataformat, but it requires you to use a lot of `CPU` in
-`serialization` and `deserialization`.
+This will enable better performance in regards to the `CPU` not having to perform `serialization` and `deserialization`.

-So to avoid that, let's use something that can be utilized in the same memory, here is where `arrow` comes in the picture.

 Some benefits: